Frequently Asked Questions

-A: Ground penetrating radar is a detection method which uses radio waves to identify buried or hidden elements within a structure or beneath a surface.
+A: Ground penetrating radar is a detection method which uses radio waves to identify buried or hidden objects within a structure or beneath a surface.
 This non-destructive method uses antennas of varying strengths to transmit a signal into a surface.
-As the signal encounters different elements within that surface, it is bounced back to a receiver at the surface.
-This action creates a reading which can be interpreted by experienced GPRS Project Managers in order to determine the location and depth of buried utilities and other subsurface elements.
+As the signal encounters different components within that surface, it is bounced back to a receiver at the surface.
+This action creates a reading which can be assessed by experienced GPRS Project Managers in order to determine the location of buried utilities and other subsurface features.

 Q: How is GPR used?